-You can connect your PowerBook to an Apple flat-panel display using a DVI-to-ADC adapter, available from your Apple Authorized Reseller, an Apple retail store, or the Apple Store at www.apple.com/store.
+You can connect your PowerBook to an Apple flat-panel display.
+Depending on the display used, the connection may require a DVI-to-ADC adapter, available from your Apple Authorized Reseller, an Apple retail store, or the Apple Store at www.apple.com/store.
+If your PowerBook is configured with 128 MB of graphics memory and dual DVI functionality, it can support up to a 30-inch Cinema HD Display.
+If your PowerBook is configured with 64 MB of graphics memory, it can support up to a 23-inch Cinema HD Display.